olebeck/axfs/Readme.md

 Status
 ------

-This project is barely usable.
-It will load "initrd.img" from the current directory, and list the contents.
+This project is barely usable.  ~~It will load "initrd.img" from the current directory, and list the contents.~~ specifiy img file in cli and it will dump it into a tar file.

 Error handling is not implemented, it will crash on errors.